bagrinsergiu/BitBlox-KB/publishing/third-party-domains/godaddy/index.rst

 	.. note::

 		After you've claimed your domain, it can take up to 48 hours for changes to take effect.
-If it takes more than 48 hours, you should contact your custom domain provider
+If it takes more than 48 hours, you should contact your custom domain provider.